nf-core/ampliseq/docs/usage.md

 ### `--qiime_timezone`

 If a timezone error occurs, this parameter needs to be specified (default: 'Europe/Berlin').
 Find your appropriate timezone with e.g. tzselect.
+Note, this affects the timezone of the entire software environment.

 ## Other input options